The Festival of Lights & Merit

 Saka Dawa is the most important and sacred holy day in the Tibetan Buddhist calendar.

-The holy month of Saka Dawa is celebrated from the 4th of June until the 2th of July, according to the Tibetan calendar.
+The holy month of Saka Dawa is celebrated from the June 4 until July 2, according to the Tibetan calendar.

 Buddhists around the world celebrate the birth, death and passing into Parinirvana of Shakyamuni Buddha during this time.
 Practitioners and devotees engage in a variety of positive actions in order to create positive energy (or karma) during the month of Saka Dawa.